New York City Commission on Human Rights Issues Important Guidance Regarding New Credit Check Restrictions

 The NYCCHR’s guidance provides information regarding the NYCCHR’s interpretation and planned enforcement of the SCDEA.
 For example:

 1. Legislative Intent: The guidance highlights the New York City Council’s view that consumer credit history is rarely relevant to employment decisions, and consumer reports should not be requested for individuals seeking most positions in New York City.
-The guidance also explains that the SCDEA is intended to stop employers from using consumer credit history when making employment decisions — a practice it asserts “has a disproportionately negative effect on unemployed people, low income communities, communities of color, women, domestic violence survivors, families with children, divorced individuals, and those with student loans and/or medical bills.”
+The guidance also explains that the SCDEA is intended to stop employers from using consumer credit history when making employment decisions — a practice it asserts “has a disproportionately negative effect on unemployed people, low-income communities, communities of color, women, domestic violence survivors, families with children, divorced individuals, and those with student loans and/or medical bills.”

 2. Definition of Consumer Reporting Agency: The guidance explains that, under the SCDEA, the definition of a “consumer reporting agency” (i.e., the party providing a consumer report) will be construed broadly to include any individual or entity that, for monetary fees, dues or on a cooperative non-profit basis, engages in whole or in part in the practice of assembling or evaluating consumer credit information (or other information on consumers for the purpose of furnishing consumer reports or investigative consumer reports to third parties).
-Notably, under this definition, there is no requirement that such individual or entity “regularly engage” in this practice.
+Notably, under this definition, there is no requirement that such individuals or entity “regularly engage” in this practice.
 (By comparison, under the federal and New York State Fair Credit Reporting Acts, the definition of a consumer reporting agency requires that an individual or entity “regularly engage,” in whole or in part, in this practice.)

 3. Prohibited Actions: The guidance provides the following examples of conduct that will violate the SCDEA (unless an exemption to the law applies):